microsoft/ContosoTraders/docs/Inventory-power-app-deployment-guide.md

   ![pimg6](images/papp7.png)

+8. Add a global administrator role to the user by using above steps.
 Now the user is ready to access the power platform

+9. Add another user into the Active directory.

+10. Login into Microsoft 365 with global administrator user account and add the license of Microsoft 365.
+To add the license please check the [link](https://learn.microsoft.com/en-us/microsoft-365/commerce/licenses/buy-licenses?view=o365-worldwide).

+12. Add Microsoft Teams exploratory license to the another user.
+To add the license please check this [link](https://learn.microsoft.com/en-us/microsoftteams/teams-exploratory).

 <h4>Power platform environment</h4>

-1.Login into power platform environment with the same user account you have created by clicking on this [link](https://powerapps.microsoft.com/en-us/):
+1.Login into power platform environment by clicking on this [link](https://powerapps.microsoft.com/en-us/) with the same user account you have created.

   If its ask for Location and contact information please enter the detials and click submit.